Douglas Discovery Rise

 We will then place some ECG dots on your chest using a special abrasive gel to prepare your skin.
 In most cases we will need to give you a small injection of an MRI contrast dye into a vein in your arm so that we can get more detailed information about your heart tissue.

 During the MRI scan you will need to lie flat on your back for about an hour.
 Each scan is planned specific to you while you are on the table so it is important you don’t move during the scan.
 We’ll make you as comfortable as possible using pillows and blankets.
 During this time you will be asked to hold your breath for short periods at a time (10-15 seconds) when requested by the radiographer.

 When the images are being taken, you will hear loud banging noises.
 To protect your hearing, we’ll give you earbuds and headphones.
 Through the headphones you’ll be able to listen to music of your choice and also hear the radiographer talking to you.

 You will be given a button to press should you at any time want to talk to the radiographer or stop the scan.
 The radiographer is watching you at all times and will be talking to you often throughout the scan.

 The results of your Cardiac MRI will be sent directly to your referring Doctor.
 Please ensure you book a timely follow-up appointment to discuss your results with them.

-The cost of an MRI will depend on the reason for your scan, and who referred you.
-We can provide you with a quote at the time of booking.
+The cost of your Cardiac MRI will depend on the reason for your scan, and what information your specialist needs to manage your care.
+We will provide you with a quote at the time of booking.